Poison ivy rash occurs when the plant toxin urushiol, comes into contact with human skin.

 Mix Himalayan salt with purified water to create a paste, and apply on the infected area.

-This is an old-wives tale, but it swears by the power of a panama peel.
+This is an old-wives tale, but it swears by the power of a banana peel.

 All you have to do is rub the inside of the banana on the affected area.